 Fotis Chantzis, aka ithilgore, is a computer security engineer with a network protocol vulnerabilities, advanced network exploitation techniques and IoT.
-His research interests also revolve around high-performance network programming, network stack implementations and kernel internals.
+His research interests have also revolved around high-performance network programming, network stack implementations and kernel internals.
 Lately, he switched his focus on securing cloud infrastructure

 His work includes exploiting the TCP Persist Timer to magnify the effect of a classic network attack (paper published on Phrack #66), the development of Ncrack, a high-speed network authentication tool with a dynamic